Does your business sell products or services online? Do you use your website to generate leads or sign people up to your newsletter?

 Then, check the numbers.
 Which steps have the biggest drop-off?
 Those are the places to start optimizing.

 Read on to find some actionable tips on how you can increase the conversion rate at each stage.
+You could also read this guide on how to rescue your conversions in less than 5 minutes.

 Stage one: Attention